sethbr11/lcr-tools/README.md

 This is an open-source project, and contributions are welcome!
 Whether it's reporting a bug, suggesting a new feature, or writing code, your help is appreciated.

 - **Reporting Bugs:** Please open an issue on the GitHub Issues page, providing as much detail as possible, including steps to reproduce, screenshots, and your browser/OS versions.
+Alternatively, email me at seth@brockefni.com.

 - **Suggesting Features:** Feel free to open an issue to suggest new features or improvements.